 The size of the trace file in KB (kilobytes).
+If you do not specify this parameter, the current value is left unchanged.
 Each component starts with a default value of 1024KB.
 You can specify this option to reset the value.
-The maximum you can specify is 2097151 which creates a 2GB (gigabyte) trace file.
-If you do not specify this parameter, the current value is unchanged.
+The maximum value you can specify depends on how you subsequently intend to read the log, using the mqsireadlog command: